Teoroo-CMC/PiNN/doc/introduction.rst

    Fig. Illustration of PiNN's modules.

-PiNN is built with modularized components and we try to make it as easy as possible to be customized.
+PiNN is built with modularized components and we try to make it as easy as possible.
 You do not have to rewrite everything if you just want to design a new network structure, or applying existing network to new datasets or new properties.

 Scalability